KingChampion36/algotech/docs/blog/posts/confluent-platform-basics.md

 Download confluent platform from confluent's official website [here](https://www.confluent.io/get-started/?product=self-managed)

-## Go the directory where Confluent Platform is downloaded
+## Go to the directory where Confluent Platform is downloaded

 ```shell
 cd directory/to/confluent/platform